gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

    This capability is not integral to the proposal and if necessary can be sliced off and we can allow only for tuples to only have a single homogenous tuple element.

+2. We propose that TupleType in the compiler have a bit upon it that states if the TupleType was originally parsed from a homogenous tuple.
+This will ensure that we can print out the tuple with the sugar and can also use it to improve type checker compile time by allowing us to know that we can use the first element of the homogenous tuple (noting that the empty tuple is not a homogenous tuple) for type checking purposes.

 2. We propose adding a series of pre-defined builtin initializers for homogenous tuples to ease homogenous tuple initialization.
 Specifically: